fbpx

 Causeway Coast

-For the most active visitors, pull on the hiking boots and choose to hike sections of the coastal route.
-The most iconic and beautiful place to hike on the Causeway Coast is the section from Dunseverk Castle ruins to the Giant’s Causeway, ideally finishing in the seaside village of Portballintree (a total of about 7 miles or 11 km).
+The most iconic and beautiful place to hike on the Causeway Coast is the section from Dunseverk Castle ruins to the Giant’s Causeway, ideally finishing in the seaside village of Portballintree.
+This section of the Causeway Coast is a total of about 7 miles or 11 km.

 Massive stone Norman castle on an islet